dydxprotocol/v4-clients/v4-client-js/README.md

 ## Development

-`v4-client-js` uses node `v18` for development.
+`v4-client-js` uses node `v18` for development, see the .nvmrc file [here](https://github.com/dydxprotocol/v4-clients/blob/main/v4-client-js/.nvmrc).
 You can use `nvm` to manage different versions of node.

 ```
 nvm install